robphoenix/site/content/blog/2015/ovirt-installation.md

 ---
-title:  "Installing oVirt"
+title: 'Installing oVirt'
 date: 2015-04-13
-tags:   [ "virtualization" ]
+tags: ['virtualization']
 ---

 Installing [oVirt][1], the upstream project of [Red Hat's Enterprise Virtualization][2] product, and [vSphere][3] alternative.

-I started this install on Fedora, using the latest release, 21, ignoring the oVirt website where it said *"Important: It is recommended that you install oVirt on Fedora 20"*, assuming the latest is the greatest, only to find that oVirt is not available on Fedora 21.
+I started this install on Fedora, using the latest release, 21, ignoring the oVirt website where it said _"Important: It is recommended that you install oVirt on Fedora 20"_, assuming the latest is the greatest, only to find that oVirt is not available on Fedora 21.
 This was the first bump on a rocky road.
 I did start off installing on Fedora 20 but ended up using CentOS 7 instead.
 If you're interested in using Fedora 20, you can download it [here][4] or [here][5].

 The main issue I found was DNS; resolving the server's hostname.
 I'm doing this on a private lab network, and haven't got round to setting up a DNS server yet, so I had to configure my hosts file and set up [dnsmasq][6].
 From oVirt's troubleshooting page...

-*"**When running engine-setup, I get the message "myhost.local did not resolve into an IP address", but setting up bind locally is hard.
-Is there an easy way to spoof full DNS locally?***
+\*"**When running engine-setup, I get the message "myhost.local did not resolve into an IP address", but setting up bind locally is hard.
+Is there an easy way to spoof full DNS locally?\***
-*The easiest solution is to use dnsmasq for DNS.
+_The easiest solution is to use dnsmasq for DNS.
 You then use the IP address of your engine as your DNS server, and in /etc/dnsmasq.conf you point to your regular DNS servers with "server=8.8.8.8" (for example).
 You will also need to open port 53 in iptables to enable computers on your home network to use this DNS server.
-To do this, add the line "-A INPUT -m state --state NEW -m udp -p udp --dport 53 -j ACCEPT" to your iptables configuration, remembering to add it also to any configuration files required to ensure that the option persists across reboots."*
+To do this, add the line "-A INPUT -m state --state NEW -m udp -p udp --dport 53 -j ACCEPT" to your iptables configuration, remembering to add it also to any configuration files required to ensure that the option persists across reboots."_

 First things first, after a minimal install of CentOS 7; update, reboot & install a few programs:

 - net-tools for the ifconfig command
 - vim as my text editor of choice
 - bind-utils to check my DNS
 - dnsmasq to set up my DNS

 ```bash
 $ sudo yum update